icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

 .. _tap: https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/brew-tap.md

-ROOT on MacOS
+ROOT on macOS
 """""""""""""

 IceTray also depends on ROOT.
-The fastest way to install root on MacOS is to download the recompiled binary tar file from `cern`_.
+The fastest way to install root on macOS is to download the recompiled binary tar file from `cern`_.
 ROOT can also be installed with homebrew::

 .. code-block:: sh

    brew install --build-from-source root

 Either way you need the load the ``thisroot.sh`` into your environment